This is the multi-page printable view of this section. Click here to print.

 |

-On the Connected Resources tab, you can view the list of Listeners connected to the Load Balancer, and create or terminate Listeners.
+Connected Resources tab lets you view the list of Listeners attached to the Load Balancer, and you can create or delete Listeners.

-- By clicking the Edit icon on the Listener Detail page items, you can modify the information.
+- On the Listener Details page, clicking the Edit icon lets you modify the information.

 |---|---|---|